katakampranav/Diabetes-Prediction-Model/README.md

    streamlit run app.py
    ```

-4. The app will be available on `http://localhost:8501`.

 ## Features
 - **User Inputs**: Users can enter details like age, gender, and health-related symptoms (e.g., polyuria, sudden weight loss).
 - **Prediction**: After submitting the form, the app will display whether the person is at risk of diabetes.